310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain_p2.md

 {% bubble Chiaki idle %}
 Yeah, because having no money is the same as having no head.
 Though that also means that as long as you have a head, you can survive.

-Take Supervillains, for example.
+Take ‘Supervillains’, for example.
 It had come to a halfway standstill due to the disputes of all parties involved, but it might start moving forward if a large amount of gasoline in the form of money is poured into it.
 {% endbubble %}

 {% bubble Tetora norsmile %}
 Yeah, and it really did happen.
-Supervillains has regained enough vitality to hold a promotional event for the project like this.
+‘Supervillains’ has regained enough vitality to hold a promotional event for the project like this.

 All thanks to the glorious Crimson Production, huh?
 {% endbubble %}

 {% bubble Chiaki idle %}
-Yeah, Crimson Production likely intends to use Supervillains itself as propaganda to crush ES.
+Yeah, Crimson Production likely intends to use ‘Supervillains’ itself as propaganda to crush ES.

 We should never underestimate fictional works.
 The influence of creative work on reality is massive.

 This is referring to the Showa era[^4], but… There was once a scary-looking actor who played the villain in a tokusatsu show, and he spoke about personal anecdotes where he made children cry even when he was simply walking around town.

-Within Supervillains, you could have an evil organization or monster that makes you think, “This is clearly meant to be ES.”
+Within ‘Supervillains’, you could have an evil organization or monster that makes you think, “This is clearly meant to be ES.”

 If you thoroughly depict them in an evil way, that impression will be imprinted on the public.
 {% endbubble %}